GoogleChromeLabs/wp-sitemaps/docs/CONTRIBUTING.md

 - Create a new branch, forked from `master`.
 - Each branch should be prefixed with the issue number, followed by a short-description of the task.
 For example: Issue 3: Index Sitemap would become `3-index-sitemap`.
-- Regurlarly commit your work and push it to your remote branch on Github.
+- Regularly commit your work and push it to your remote branch on Github.

 ### Submitting Pull Requests ###